manheim/selenium-api/README.md

 The call `http://localhost:4444/grid/admin/Console/requests` will just return a list of the pending requests of the connected nodes.

+### Simplified Status

+The call `http://localhost:4444/grid/admin/Console/simple` will just return a map of pending request count, free browsers count, and in-use browsers count, for each browser name.

 ## ForceDeregister

 The servlet `com.xing.qa.selenium.grid.hub.ForceDeregister` implements an endpoint to forcibly deregister a given node from the Hub's GridRegistry.
 This immediately cleans up an test sessions that were using the node and then removes it from the Grid.